ecliptic/docsforhumans-recompose/methods.md

 ## API

-For more details, visit the API documentation for each of the following higher-order function creators:
+For more details, visit the API documentation for each of the following higher-order component creators:

 * [`mapProps`](api/mapprops.md)
 * [`withProps`](api/withprops.md)